Music of Israel: Music and the military

 Beginning in 1967, the productions of the Lehakot Tzva'iyot became significantly more elaborate, and these ensembles played a prominent role in shaping Israeli music until the Yom Kippur War in 1973.
-In 1978, Chief of the General Staff General Rafael Eitan issued an order to disband the Lehakot Tzva'iyot, designating the Israel Defense Forces Orchestra as the sole musical unit for official ceremonies.
+In 1978, Chief of the General Staff General Rafael Eitan issued an order to disband the Lehakot Tzva'iyot and designated the Israel Defense Forces Orchestra as the sole musical unit for official ceremonies.
+The ensembles would reform in the 1980s, though their prominence declined by the end of the decade.